-If your urine is of this colour, it may not be a good sign.
+If your urine is of this colour, it is not a good sign.
 Dark orange or brown coloured urine is an indication of excessive bile secretion and this could mean that there may a serious liver problem.

-Bright yellow and orange coloured urine means that you may have consumed too much yellow-coloured food or vitamin C medicine.
+Bright yellow and orange coloured urine means that you may have consumed too much yellow-coloured food.
 Apart from this, consuming some other medicines may also make your urine turn bright yellowish-orange.

 Blue or Green

-Taking certain medication such as laxatives, vitamins, or chemotherapy medicines may make your urine bluish green.
-However, if you are not doing any of these and still your urine is of this colour, you should get yourself examined.
+Taking certain medicines such as laxatives or chemotherapy medicines can make urine appear bluish-green.
+However, if you are not on medication and your urine appears blue or green, you should get yourself examined.

 Cloudy urine could be because of various above-mentioned medical ailments.
 However, you may try some of these home remedial measures to deal with this problem during pregnancy: